 Mitigating Circumstances in New York Embezzlement Cases

-The answer to that question may mean the difference between incarceration and probation, a felony and a misdemeanor, or in the best-case scenario, no criminal conviction.
-To help understand such mitigating factors, a person should contact a New York theft attorney immediately.Downward Departure
+The answer to this question of “who are you?” or “why should we care?” may mean the difference between state prison and probation, a felony and a misdemeanor, or a criminal record and no criminal conviction.
+To help understand such mitigating factors, and how they might affect your particular case, an accused person should contact a New York theft attorney immediately.Reduction of Charges

-To determine the existence of any mitigating circumstances that may either positively or negatively impact a person’s penalties in their New York embezzlement case, it is important to contact a lawyer.
+To determine the existence of any mitigating circumstances that may either impact a person’s penalties in their New York embezzlement or other case, it is important to contact an experienced criminal defense attorney.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.